 The photographs on this site reflect--at least to me--a dark, quirky world of steampunk and fantasy photography, infused with the peculiar and sometimes disturbing sensibility of a time that never was and places that probably shouldn't be.
 It's not always a friendly place, populated as it is with unhinged men and women and other things whose world (and vision) is both enhanced and obscured by technologies and magicks that lie somewhere between sci-fi and alt-hist.

 The models I work with work hard, and their effort is reflected (I hope) in these images.
 In many cases they display rare creativity, acting ability, and a hopefully-deserved trust in their photographer.
-It takes courage and confidence to do some of the things I ask models to do, clothed or unclothed, and some of the eyewear I stick on their faces makes them quite literally work in the dark.
+It takes courage and confidence to do some of the things I ask models to do, and some of the eyewear I stick on their faces makes them quite literally work in the dark.
 I couldn't make these images without the models, and I'm deeply thankful for their contributions and willingness to work with me.

 So, yes, most of these photos are slightly tangential to reality, and even many of those that may seem rooted in the everyday are just slightly...bent.
 As the eminent Victorian-sans-goggles Oscar Wilde said, "The true mystery of the world is the visible, not the invisible."
 Let's look.